 I have heard that The DaVinci Code is entertaining fiction.
 I'd be interested in your thoughts on this.

-I have a confession to make: I enjoyed reading The DaVinci Code.
-I found the book to be an intriguing mystery novel, and I have even recommended it to several friends.
-Obviously, it is a work of fiction, and any Christian who studies his or her Bible should easily recognize and disregard the countless myths and false assertions the author weaved into the backdrop of his novel.
-The novel’s characters react to the myths as if they were literal truth, but any sensible Christian should be capable of enjoying the book as a work of fiction without suffering harm to their faith.
+The DaVinci Code is a work of fiction, and although the novel’s characters react to the myths as if they were literal truth, any sensible Christian who studies his or her Bible should easily recognize and disregard the myths and false assertions the author weaved into the backdrop of his novel and should be capable of enjoying the book as a work of fiction without suffering harm to their faith.

-Having said that, I should also point out that the book is written in a very clever style that could easily lead unbelievers to mistake the fictional story line for fact.
-I’m less concerned about the movie, since the inherent differences between books and movies mean audiences are less likely to confuse a Hollywood plot line for a documentary on history.
+Having said that, we should also point out that the book is written in a very clever style that could easily lead unbelievers to mistake the fictional storyline for fact.
+We're less concerned about the movie that followed since the inherent differences between books and movies mean audiences are less likely to confuse a Hollywood plotline for a documentary on history.
 Nevertheless, the movie has added to the hype surrounding the book, thereby increasing the public's interest in the author’s false claims about Christ’s life.